December 8, 2011

 And behold I am with you!
 And I shall guard you and protect you wherever you shall go and I will return you to this land because I shall not leave you until I have done that which I have spoken to you."

-Now Jacob wakes up, he arises from his deep sleep and the divine revelation in the dream.
-He is a changed man, he is revitalized and inspired.
+Now Jacob wales up, he arises from his deep sleep and the divine revelation in the dream.
+He is a changed man.
+Gone are the doubts, gone is the fear.
+He is revitalized and inspired.
 And he says, "Behold, in fact there is a God in this place but I had not known it."
-And he was fearful and said further, "How awesome is this place, this is none other than the House of God and this is the Gate to Heaven!"
+And he said further, "How awesome is this place, this is none other than then House of God and this is the Gateway to Heaven!"

 Behold, in our own lives.
 We are wanderers, we are travelers and we are often lost.
-We do not realize the potential that lies before us. (you shall burst forward, west and east, north and south…) we do not realize that we are never alone, that on the loneliest road we are not alone.
+We do not realize the potential that lies before us. (you shall burst forward, east and east, north and south ...) we do not realize that we are never alone, that on the loneliest road we are not alone.

-Hopefully we realize that in whatever place we might find ourselves, in whatever the circumstances might be we will soon wake up and say - this in fact is the house of God, where I am right now, and this is the gateway to heaven.
+Hopefully we realize that in whatever place we might find ourselves, in whatever circumstances we might be, we will soon wake up and say - This is in fact the house of God, where I am right now, and this is the gateway to heaven.
 The gate is open and the Messengers are there.
 From here the sky is the limit and there is no holding me back.